 Thankfully, there is a natural, homemade and incredibly simple option that works just as well and doesn’t cost $3.59 a bottle like the foaming versions at the store.

 The recipe itself is literally so simple that I now have my six year old refill the bottles and it takes just seconds to make.
 I keep the few simple ingredients on hand and we never have to buy hand soap or worry about running out…Surprisingly, this foaming version also makes a decent shaving cream in the shower…

 Before you begin, you’ll need a foaming hand soap container.
-I originally ordered this pretty but pricey foam dispenser online before I realized that there was a much more frugal and inexpensive option: Household Traditions sells an organic foaming hand soap (in a dispenser) for much less than the fancy version and the container can be re-used after the soap is used up.
-You’ll get a bottle of soap to begin with and a free container at the end…
+I originally ordered this pretty but pricey foam dispenser online before I realized that there was a much more frugal and inexpensive option: Buy a bottle of foaming hand soap, pour it out if it isn’t natural, and reuse after the soap is used up.

 Once you’ve procured a foaming dispenser of some kind… here is the (incredibly simple) recipe:

-- Water (distilled or boiled is best but not needed if it will be used within a few weeks)
+- 12-ounces of Water (distilled or boiled is best but not needed if it will be used within a few weeks)

-- Liquid Castille Soap (I get mine here at a discount)
+- 2 Tablespoons Liquid Castille Soap (I get mine here at a discount)